 So yes, the culture of our conditioning was unfair, to say the least.
 However, there is an undeniable beauty in being part of a generation that’s faced the forefront of these ruthless ideological pyramids.
 Still, we choose to use our experiences to become informed on the past, to adopt ancient practices for reestablishing more healthy cultural narratives and expectations.
 I think we can all agree that that’s a pretty beautiful reality, and I know that earthly beauty lives and breathes through you too.

 Wherever you are on your healing journey, we want to meet you there.
 Explore our locations page to find out what opportunities you have for legal psychedelic experiences in your area.
 Aside from the growing number of ketamine clinics popping up across the U.S, clinical trials are currently some of the only options available for embarking on these journeys in a medical setting, but space in these studies is incredibly limited.

 We understand how frustrating it can be to find a support system tailored to your needs and intentions for healing.
 That’s why our facilitators at Psychedelic Passage make it a point to actively involve our journeyers in the process of curating a program that’s right for them.
-Whenever you’re ready to embark on this journey, have a chat with one of our supportive facilitators.
+Whenever you’re ready to embark on this journey, book a consultation with one of our supportive concierges.
 We’d be honored to hold the space that nurtures your harmony and healing.
 Farewell for now, friends.